DncrJim/disktest/README.md

 - [ ] check for dependencies (based on selected flags) before running
 - [ ] update "**skipping" and "**starting" inserts to make sure they log correctly
 - [x] confirm if r/w speed test is destructive
-  - [ ] optional: add r/w test for when drive is in use?
+  - [ ] optional: add r/w test for when disk is in use?
 - [ ] add confirmation messages at beginning of script
   - [ ] confirm device name and
   - [x] if badblocks/zfs is selected, confirm data erasure
 - [ ] set up to run program in background
-- [ ] allow input of a list of multiple drives
+- [ ] allow input of a list of multiple disks
 - [ ] flags for automatic enable/disable of individual tests
   - [ ] -u flag for run in unattended mode (background/disown)
   - [ ] -z flag for zfs
-- [ ] implement F3 as an additional test to check for fake size reporting drives?
+- [ ] add test to check for disks reporting fake size (f3?)